OVO Foundation: real benefits for local communities

 10 March 2022 | OVO Energy

 The OVO Foundation is our charity.
-Through its work, we aim to give kids and young people across the world a greener, fairer future.
+Through its work, we aim to give kids and young people across the UK a greener, brighter future.

 Measuring the impact of our projects

 We wanted to see how our work was going, and what kind of an impact it was having on people's lives.

 So we carried out something called a "social return on investment1" study for 2021 (also known as an SROI).
 It’s a bit of a mouthful, but it’s just a way of measuring the impact the OVO Foundation has had on the communities it supports.
 We partnered with The Social Investment Consultancy, Social Value UK, and the charities we work with to put it together.

 For each of the OVO Foundation’s projects, we measured these areas:

 - The aims, actions taken, and outcomes for the communities that the projects support

 - Any financial impact – cash going in and out and what that does for communities

 - How the lives of the people taking part are changed – this is known as the “social value” of the project